-If you become a Utah resident, and you’ve completed a hunter education course in another state, province or country, you must obtain a blue card before you can buy a resident hunting license or apply for a swan permit.
+If you become a Utah resident, and you’ve completed a hunter education course in another state, province or country, you must obtain a Utah blue card before you can buy a resident hunting license.
 You can obtain a Utah blue card at any Division office by providing proof that you’ve completed a hunter education course approved by the Division.
-The card costs $10.

 Are you a resident?